This is a story I wrote on April 8, 2008, my son’s 40th birthday, and updated on April 8, 2015.

-When I was about six or seven months along my childhood girlfriends started pointing out that I looked pregnant.
+When I was about six months along, my childhood girlfriends started pointing out that I looked pregnant.
 I took the bus to a clinic in Ventura, and, sure enough, a nurse confirmed their suspicions.
-That afternoon I threw up the sardines I’d for lunch.
+That afternoon I threw up the sardines I’d had for lunch.
 I must have gathered up all my courage and shared the news with my mother.
 It did not go well.
 She told me that I had to tell my father.
 That was the most dreaded, awful, scary moment of my life.
+He went totally ballistic.
+The wrath of God rained down on me.
+I had brought the worst possible shame on my Pentecostal Christian family.
 I cried for weeks afterward.